flutter/engine/shell/platform/fuchsia/flutter/integration_flutter_tests/embedder/README.md

 $ fx shell run-test-component \
     fuchsia-pkg://fuchsia.com/flutter_scenic_embedder_test#meta/flutter_scenic_embedder_test.cmx
 ```

+From here, you can modify the Flutter test, rebuild flutter, and usually rerun the test without
+rebooting, by repeating the calls above to `fx pm ...` and `fx shell run-test-component ...`.

 The embedder tests must be run on a product without a graphical base shell,
 such as `core` because it starts and stops Scenic.